xingchenzhang/xingchenzhang.github.io/_pages/research.md

 More info to come.

 <h2>4.
 Trustworthy and Ethical AI </h2>
 <h3>Pedestrian Privacy Protection</h3>

 Many videos are captured to train AI models.
 We aim to protect pedestrian privacy in videos captured by cameras mounted on robots and vehicles while maintaining the utility of the anonymized videos.
+More details on our pedestrian privacy protection project can be found [here](https://xingchenzhang.github.io/research/privacy/).

 <!-- <img align="center" width="600" src="/images/word cloud.png" />  -->